Healing Talk Therapy for overwhelmed, burned-out working moms in Illinois

 Many of my clients feel lonely because they feel disconnected.

 You may not remember the last time you had coffee with a friend because organizing it feels exhausting.
 Resentment, irritability, and isolation creep in, and you may not even notice.
 Maybe it shows up as spending too much time in bed or being short with your family.
-This adds to the worry that you're not enough.
+This adds to the worry that you're not enough- you are high functioning and you feel pressure (mostly internal pressure) to always show up for everyone.
 For many of my clients, this fear of not being enough is a major source of stress.
 They worry about not being a good enough parent, partner, employee, or friend.
-This might look like withdrawing from spending time with others, or doing too much because you are overcompensating for feelings of incompetency.
+This might look like an increase in anxiety about the impact you are having on your children, withdrawing from spending time with others, or doing too much because you are overcompensating for feelings of incompetency.

-Many of my clients often feel like everyone else has it figured out while they struggle to find success.
+Many of my clients often feel like everyone else has it figured out while they struggle to find balance.

 I see you, and I want to help you reconnect with the parts of yourself that matter most, so you can align with the things in your life that bring fulfillment.